NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 At some point you'll likely have multiple packages which you would like to be able to use in different projects.
-In order to minimise unnecessary duplication we now look at how you can maintain yourself a repository with your own packages.
+In order to minimise unnecessary duplication we now look at how you can maintain a repository with your own packages.
 The important functions here are `import` and `callPackage`.

 ### Including a derivation using `callPackage`